 Even though the Trans-Canada is the main road west and roughly follows the shore of Lake Superior Ontario, it still feels like you’re on the edge of a wild frontier once you leave Sault Ste.
 Marie.
 Small towns barely clinging to existence pop up and then fade from view, enveloped by forests as the highway clings to the constantly rolling cliffs.
 Thick fog often rolls off the nearby lake in the middle of the day and the weather can change in the blink of an eye.
 There is also no artificial lights outside of the towns and deer and moose are a very real danger once the sun goes down.

 The cold waters of the largest of the Great Lakes beckon the traveller to stop at one of the many rest stops and unofficial parking areas, inviting you to take a few moments to splash in the waves as you crunch over rocky beaches to see what lies around the next rock face.
 A moment can stretch to an hour as humans, and dogs, poke around the trees and rocks to find the secrets hidden there before continuing on.
-While you enjoy the views over the water, keep your eyes open for signs of whales in the lake.

 For those looking to rest their head, there is no shortage of Sault Ste Marie hotels.
 Examples include Quattro hotel, Holiday Inn, Days Inn, The Water Tower Inn, Best Western, and more.
 There aren’t really any Lake Superior resorts on the Canada-side of the Circle Tour.
 However, one option might be the Voyageur’s Lodge and Cookhouse.